jeremiahsnapp/dev-lxc/example-clusters/README.md

 dl init --chef-backend --nodes
 ```

-Cluster build time: 12 minutes

 ### tier

+Cluster build time: 14 minutes

-The [tier_dev-lxc.yml](example-clusters/tier_dev-lxc.yml) file was created using the following command.
+The [tier_dev-lxc.yml](tier_dev-lxc.yml) file was created using the following command.

-The `reporting` product was uncommented for `chef-be.lxc` and `chef-fe1.lxc`.

 The nodes' `chef_server_url` hostname was changed to `chef-tier.lxc` and the node's hostname was changed to `node-1-tier.lxc`.

 ```
 dl init --chef-tier --analytics --nodes
 ```

-Cluster build time: 14 minutes